-Following the creation of her 24 hour performance Circadian for a beach in Lowestoft, Rosemary Lee has been commissioned by ŻfinMalta, the National Dance Company of Malta, to recreate this work with a cross-generational cast of professional and non-professional dancers from across the Maltese islands.
+Following the creation of her 24 hour performance Circadian for a beach in Lowestoft, Rosemary Lee was commissioned by ŻfinMalta, the National Dance Company of Malta, to reimagine this work with a cross-generational cast of professional and non-professional dancers from across the Maltese Islands.

 Date and time